lee-chase/vite-js-carbon-web-components/CodeAlongNoLit.md

 ## Step 1

-Using your favorite package installer or `yarn` as we will use here.
+Using your favorite package installer or `pnpm` as we will use here.
 Create a Vite app with Vanilla Javascript.

 [Vite getting started](https://vite.dev/guide/#scaffolding-your-first-vite-project)

 1. Check it runs
-    1. yarn dev
+    1. pnpm dev
     2. Stop it.
 2. Add SASS.
-    1. Install SASS `yarn sass`
+    1. Install SASS `pnpm sass`
     2. Rename `style.css` to `style.scss` and rerun.
     3. Update `main.js` to import the scss file.
     4. Check it runs.
 3. Add Carbon

-    1. `yarn add @carbon/web-components @carbon/styles @carbon/icons`
+    1. `pnpm add @carbon/web-components @carbon/styles @carbon/icons`
     2. In `main.js`

        1. Import the Carbon button component.